LORD-W12/Nextise/README.md

 Thank you for participating in our full-stack coding test.
 This challenge involves building a tool for managing seminars, allowing users to sign in, create a course, assign a trainer, and send notifications to trainers upon assignment.

+The challenge involves working on a project similar to our "Seminar Management" example, which is provided to give you a starting point.

 The focus of this test is on implementing the core **functionalities**, not UI design.
 You should be able to complete the task within **1 hour**.

 ## Grading Criteria